-This space was essentially two dimensional [only two eigenvalues were greater than unity.
-See Figure 1 (right)].
-The location of voxels in this two-dimensional subspace is shown in Figure 2 by rendering voxels from different regions in different colours.
-The anatomical regions corresponding to the different colours are shown in in the top row.
-Anatomical regions were selected to include those parts of the brain which showed the greatest variance during the 12 conditions (Figure 1 left).
-Anterior regions (Figure 2 right) included the mediodorsal thalamus (blue), the dorsolateral prefrontal cortex (DLPFC) and Broca's area (red) and the anterior cingulate (green).
-Posterior regions (Figure 2 left) included the superior temporal regions (red), the posterior superior temporal regions (blue) and the posterior cingulate (green).
-The voxels constituting these regions were within 20mm of appropriate centres selected from the atlas of Talairach and Tournoux (1988).
-See Table 1.
-The reason that anterior and posterior regions are presented separately is simply due to the fact that there are only three primary colours to play with but there are more than three regions of interest.
+This space was essentially two dimensional (only two eigenvalues were greater than unity; see Fig. 1, right).
+The location of voxels in this two-dimensional subspace is shown in Figure 2 by rendering voxels from different regions in different colors.
+The anatomical regions corresponding to the different colors are shown in the top row.
+Anatomical regions were selected to include those parts of the brain that showed the greatest variance during the 12 conditions (Fig. 1, left).
+Anterior regions (Fig. 2, right) included the mediodorsal thalamus (blue), the dorsolateral prefrontal cortex (DLPFC) and Broca's area (red), and the anterior cingulate (green).
+Posterior regions (Fig. 2, left) included the superior temporal regions (red), the posterior superior temporal regions (blue), and the posterior cingulate (green).
+The voxels constituting these regions were within 20 mm of appropriate centers selected from the atlas of Talairach and Tournoux (1988) (see Table 1).
+The reason that anterior and posterior regions are presented separately is simply due to the fact that there are only three primary colors to play with, but there are more than three regions of interest.

-The corresponding functional space (Figure 2 - lower row) reveals a number of things about the functional topography elicited by this set of activation tasks.
-First each anatomical region maps into a relatively localized portion of functional space.
-This preservation of local contiguity reflects the high correlations within anatomical regions, due in part to smoothness in the original data and to high degrees of intra-regional functional connectivity.
-Secondly the anterior regions are almost in juxtaposition as are the posterior regions, however the confluence of anterior and posterior regions form two diametrically opposing poles (or one axis).
-This configuration suggests an anterior-posterior axis with prefronto-temporal and cingulo-cingulate components.
-Thirdly within the anterior and posterior sets of regions certain generic features are evident.
+The corresponding functional space (Fig. 2, lower row) reveals a number of things about the functional topography elicited by this set of activation tasks.
+First, each anatomical region maps into a relatively localized portion of functional space.
+This preservation of local contiguity reflects the high correlations within anatomical regions, due, in part, to smoothness in the original data and to high degrees of intraregional functional connectivity.
+Second, the anterior regions are almost in juxtaposition, as are the posterior regions; however, the confluence of anterior and posterior regions form two diametrically opposing poles (or one axis).
+This configuration suggests an anterior-posterior axis with prefrontotemporal and cingulocingulate components.
+Third, within the anterior and posterior sets of regions certain generic features are evident.
 The most striking is particular ordering of functional interactions.
-For example the functional connectivity between the posterior cingulate (green) and superior temporal regions (red) is high and similarly for the superior temporal (red) and posterior temporal regions (blue), yet the posterior cingulate and posterior temporal regions show very little functional connectivity (they are $\sqrt{2}$ apart or equivalently subtend 90° at the origin).
-Finally within the main antero-posterior axis there appear to be two subordinate axes.
-The first is a prefronto-temporal axis (red/blue - red) and the second is an anterior-posterior cingulate axis (green - green).
+For example, the functional connectivity between the posterior cingulate (green) and superior temporal regions (red) is high and similarly for the superior temporal (red) and posterior temporal regions (blue), yet the posterior cingulate and posterior temporal regions show very little functional connectivity (they are $\sqrt{2}$ apart or equivalently subtend 90° at the origin).
+Finally, within the main anteroposterior axis there appear to be two subordinate axes.
+The first is a prefrontotemporal axis (red/blue-red), and the second is an anterior-posterior cingulate axis (green-green).
 These two axes are closely aligned but are not completely confounded.